Compliance and Risk Management

 Compliance Consulting Offices (Internal Reporting System)

-The Group has compliance consulting offices in place as a means for Group employees to consult and make reports.
+The Group has compliance consulting offices in place as a means for our people to consult and make reports.
 This ensures that violations of laws and corporate ethics are discovered early or prevented.

-Compliance consulting offices are set up within the Group companies, and the Company operates the general compliance consulting office, which is open to consultations from the entire Group.
-In addition, external hotlines are available at Group companies to make it easier for people at Group companies to make a report.
+Compliance consulting offices are set up within the Group companies, and the Company operates a consulting office that responds to a broad range of inquires from the entire Group.
+In addition, external consulting office are available at Group companies to facilitate the collection of internal reports.

-In 2020, Group companies in the Ethical pharmaceuticals wholesaling business established internal and external telephone consultation lines dedicated to the Antimonopoly Act, and began receiving various questions and internal reports regarding strict compliance with the Antimonopoly Act and other laws.
+In 2020, Group companies in the Ethical pharmaceuticals wholesaling business established internal and external counseling hotlines dedicated to the Antimonopoly Act, and began receiving various questions and internal reports regarding strict compliance with the Antimonopoly Act and other laws.

 Alfresa Group's Internal Reporting System